 The licensing of houses in multiple occupation (HMOs) changed on 1 October 2018, when the extension of mandatory licensing was introduced.

-A change in the law means that a licensable HMO will now be defined as:
+This change in the law meant that a licensable HMO from then onwards, would be defined as:

 - a property occupied by five or more people forming two or more separate households, or

 - a purpose-built flat in a block of up to two flats and occupied as a HMO by five or more people